A cash gift can make the holidays easier and guarantee your gift will be put to good use.

 The biggest benefit of giving cash is simplicity.

-While there may be occasions for which giving cash can seem inappropriate or faux pas, it’s also a straightforward gift that you can give and be assured your recipient will use it, rather than regift at the next holiday event of the season.
+Though there may be occasions for which giving cash can seem inappropriate or faux pas, it’s also a straightforward gift that you can give and be assured your recipient will use it, rather than regift at the next holiday event of the season.

 6. Charitable contribution